stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 Below is sample code to show how you would handle the request with the Stormpath SDK and return an access token to the client:

-{% codetab id:exchange-keys-tokens langs:java node python %}
+{% codetab id:exchange-keys-tokens langs:java node %}
 ------
 public void postOAuthToken(HttpServletRequest request, HttpServletResponse response) {
     Application application = client.getResource(applicationRestUrl, Application.class);